 Niche & Cult uses soft hues for a beauty brand with a more feminine feel.
 The soft pink is reminiscent of some skin tones and a blank canvas for makeup while the bright purple matches the mood of the site.

-Sysdoc creates a new spin on a basic palette of red, blue and green with brighter, less saturated options for the red and green.
+Sysdoc creates a new spin on a basic palette of red, blue, and green with brighter, less saturated options for red and green.
 The palette is strong and soft and matches almost any other set of elements.

 Veneziano Coffee Roasters goes back to a more muted palette with a gray-blue and gold combination that’s subtle and classy.
 The colors pair well with the website’s imagery and create just the right feel.

 Better Energy uses bright colors associated with nature – taken from corresponding imagery – to create a fun palette to tell the story of something that might not be super interesting to talk about.